AgnosticUI/agnosticui/site/docs/docs/setup.md

 ### Why AgnosticUI doesn't support IE11

 We use CSS [logical properties](https://css-tricks.com/css-logical-properties-and-values/) which support <span class="quoted">direction-agnostic</span> [writing modes](https://css-tricks.com/almanac/properties/w/writing-mode/) (e.g. `horizontal-tb`, `vertical-rl`, etc.) _See [MDN writing-mode docs](https://developer.mozilla.org/en-US/docs/Web/CSS/writing-mode)_ to learn more.

+## Browser (UMD)

+UMD (and CJS) builds are already available for each package.
+However, the use of CDN hosted UMD builds via `<script>` tags is currently unreliable (Vue 3's `Boolean` props don't take, CSS Modules don't load properly, etc.).
+We will continue to troubleshoot these issues and report back when there's been some progress made.
+In the meantime, we suggest you follow the ES module setup as described above.